First Dog Program

 As part of its ongoing mission to support positive human/dog relationships, the Stanton Foundation has identified K9 units as a priority area for support.

 The Foundation’s police K9 program is a non-competitive grant program.
 The Stanton Foundation will award grants to any eligible department that successfully completes the application process and commits to maintaining the K9 unit for a minimum of five years.
 Departments must not have had an active K9 unit for the past 5 years to be eligible.
-Departments must be willing to train at one of four Foundation-approved training sites to be eligible (Berkshire County Sheriff's Office, Massachusetts State Police, the Boston Police Canine Academy, the Maine State Police, or the Rhode Island K9 Academy).
+Departments must be willing to train at one of six Foundation-approved training sites to be eligible (Berkshire County Sheriff's Office, Massachusetts State Police, Boston Police Canine Academy, Maine State Police, Hillsboro Police Department, or the Rhode Island K9 Academy).

 The Foundation believes that K9 units are force multipliers for local police departments and provide numerous benefits to local and surrounding communities.
 Any police department that shares this view of K9 units and is willing to commit to the process is encouraged to submit an application.
 The Stanton Foundation will support your effort.